robertegj/Cleanup-My-Files/README.md

 # Cleanup My Files

 ## A simple command to cleanup the current folder
-### Tired of a messy desktop? how about any other folder?
+### Tired of a messy desktop?
+How about any other folder?
 "Clean it" with this!

 This will place all adjacent files in their respective homes (**yourUsername**/Pictures, **yourUsername**/Music) on a Windows computer.